uarizona-fnsv/bootstrap/docs/components/jumbotron.md

-# Jumbotron
+---
+title: 'Jumbotron'

-<p class="lead">Lightweight, flexible component for showcasing hero unit style content.</p>
+description: 'Lightweight, flexible component for showcasing hero unit style content.'
+bootstrap-link: ''
+---

 A lightweight, flexible component that can optionally extend the entire viewport to showcase key marketing messages on your site.